June 30, 2016

 Requests for additional conditions

 MDH is currently accepting requests to add new qualifying medical conditions and new medication forms and delivery methods.
 MDH is authorized to add new qualifying conditions or delivery methods through a public petition process described in state statute and rules adopted in June 2016.
 MDH will only accept these requests between June 1 and July 31 each year.
 Requests received outside of these dates will not be reviewed.
-Those interested in submitting a petition must complete the Minnesota Medical Cannabis Program Petition to Add a Qualifying Medical Condition (PDF) [Expired Link] or Minnesota Medical Cannabis Program Petition to Add an Approved Delivery Method form (PDF) [Expired Link].
+Those interested in submitting a petition must complete the Minnesota Medical Cannabis Program Petition to Add a Qualifying Medical Condition (PDF) (obsolete, link removed) or Minnesota Medical Cannabis Program Petition to Add an Approved Delivery Method form (PDF).
 The state’s Medical Cannabis Review Panel will report on the public health benefits and risks of any proposed medical conditions by November 1 each year.